Homemade Movies

 The home movie has existed since technology provided an easy-to-use consumer format of moving image capture.
 Stories illustrated through the amateur photographer document a unique viewpoint of the every-day-person of their time.

-The Larvick films in tandem with the fund’s grant recipient collections are used creatively to exhibit regional histories with community member stories, as well as reveal broader themes that reach beyond the personal.
+The Larvick films in tandem with the fund’s grant recipient collections are utilized creatively to exhibit regional histories with community member stories, as well as reveal broader themes that reach beyond the personal.
 These events elicit memory sharing, the discovery of commonalities and a celebration of differences, while illuminating the cultural importance of the home movie.
 To learn more visit allarvickfund.org